 HUB Cycling is a member of the Road Safety Law Reform Group, whose membership also includes the BC Cycling Coalition, health researchers, and the Trial Lawyers Association of B.C.

-The committee has made several recommendations to the Provincial government on how to make the law friendlier and fairer to people cycling.
+The committee has made several recommendations to the Provincial government on how to make the law friendlier to people cycling and fairer to all.

 The Superintendent of Motor Vehicles, and the Ministries of Justice and Transportation & Infrastructure are reviewing and researching the recommendations, and reaching out to other stakeholders.